akshayvadher/akshayvadher.github.io/content/posts/the-programming-language-i-am-excited-to-use/index.md

 You can do almost anything.
 Hugely error prone, lousy memory management

-However, bootstraping doesn't require too much memory.
+However, bootstrapping doesn't require too much memory (It sounds crazy given the fact that it has to call C APIs at runtime!).
 For simple programs, it takes less than 100MBs as compared to java which requires 500MBs.
 Even if javascript requires chrome engine to work.
 I have chosen this for simple rest APIs or simple kafka consumers because of best time to market.

-Not to forget almost _best event based paradigm_.
+Not to forget almost the _best event based paradigm_.
 Love it for IO.

 **Typescript**: Huge fan.